gabr1e11/so-simple-theme/en/_posts/2015-04-10-github-pages-first-contact.md

 "how fancy a database is nowadays" you may say.
 However I prefer it this way.
 It is fast, easy to serve and I can have a better control of the weight of the site.

-In a follow-up post I shall explain how to set up your own Jekyll website with multilanguage and a search engine.
+In a follow-up post I shall explain how to set up your own Jekyll website with multi-language and a search engine.

  [1]: http://www.twitter.com
  [2]: http://www.youtube.com